akds/DecoderTCR/README.md

 The IMMREP23 community challenge
 ([Nielsen et al., *ImmunoInformatics* 2024](https://doi.org/10.1016/j.immuno.2024.100045)) measures generalization to largely unseen TCRs, scored as per-epitope AUROC over 20 epitopes against purpose-built specificity tools.
-DecoderTCR-ESMC ranks among the strongest methods, evidence that it generalizes to novel TCRs rather than memorizing those it trained on.
+We again used the model zero-shot by masked-peptide likelihood alone and with no binding labels supplied.
+DecoderTCR-ESMC ranks among the strongest methods, suggesting that it generalizes to novel TCRs rather than memorizing those it trained on.

 ![IMMREP23](results/figures/immrep23_macro_comparison_with_esmc.png)